bsjulien/Java-Projects/Time Management Program/ReadMe.txt

 When the from time reaches, the program make a sound and the status column updates itself to started.
 And when the to time reaches, the program makes an alarm like sound and the status column updates itself to finished.

+NB: Date format is dd/MM/yyyy meaning if you write 9/8/2020, it won't work.

 We hope you get a good experience while using our program.
 Thank you!!